NelzkieCoder/android-guidelines/project_and_code_guidelines.md

 | AdapterView item | ---                    | `item_person.xml`             |
 | Partial layout   | ---                    | `partial_stats_bar.xml`       |

-A slightly different case is when we are creating a layout that is going to be inflated by an `Adapter`, e.g to populate a `ListView`.
+A slightly different case is when we are creating a layout that is going to be inflated by an `Adapter` (e.g to populate a `ListView`).
 In this case, the name of the layout should start with `item_`.

+When a layout is intended to be used both by an Activity and a Fragment of the same name (e.g., `HomeActivity` and `HomeFragment`), `actvitiy_` will be used as the layout prefix.

 Note that there are cases where these rules will not be possible to apply.
 For example, when creating layout files that are intended to be part of other layouts.
 In this case you should use the prefix `partial_`.